One accurate measurement is worth a thousand expert opinions.Grace Hopper

 The following link is to a folder containing pricelists and photos of most of our products.
 If you have questions or would like to learn more, please use the form located immediately below titled “Contact Us.”

 Please share your insights and comments with everyone in the form located further below labeled “Leave a Reply.”
-We aren’t evil Google, incompetent facebook, thuggish Twitter, or a US Congressman’s Chinese girlfriend and so won’t sell, share, or profitably “misplace” your information.
+We aren’t evil Google, fascist facebook, thuggish Twitter, or a US Congressman’s Chinese girlfriend and so won’t sell, share, or profitably “misplace” your information.
 May I swallow a thousand needles if I lie.

 Previous Posts in The Japanese Gennou Hammer & Handle Series